w3c-lbd-cg/tools/README.md

 # Tools and related ontologies
-A list of tools that use the LBD technologies and related ontologies
+A list of tools that use the LBD technologies

 ## How to add your own
 1. Fork this repository
-2. Add your tool/ontology and a description to the readme file
+2. Add your tool and a description to the readme file
 3. Make pull request

 ## List of tools using LBD ontologies